omgnetwork/fee-burner/docs/architecture.md

 This is a description of fee-burner's design.

+## Overview

 ## Modules
-Whole system consists of 3 products:
+The whole system consists of 3 products:
 - 2 Ethereum contracts (root chain contract and fee-burner contract), one depends on the other;
 - a microservice written in `Elixir`;